Start Your LLC Online With Nolo Today

 Here are the steps you need to take to start a limited liability company (LLC) in South Carolina.

-Your LLC's name must be distinguishable from the names of other business entities already on file with the South Carolina Secretary of State.
-Names may be checked for availability at the South Carolina Secretary of State business name database.
+LLC name must be distinguishable.
+Your LLC's name must be distinguishable from the names of other business entities already on file with the South Carolina Secretary of State (SOS).
+You can check the SOS's business name database to see whether your proposed name is available to use.
+(S.C.
+Code § 33-44-105 (2024).)

 3. File Articles of Organization

-A South Carolina LLC is created by filing Articles of Organization with the Secretary of State.
+A South Carolina LLC is created by filing Articles of Organization with the SOS.
 The articles must include:

 • the name and address of the LLC's registered agent